5 Brilliant Tips for Watering Mums to Perfection

 How can I improve soil moisture retention for my mums?

-Yes, by incorporating organic matter like compost or mulch, you can enhance soil structure and moisture retention, benefiting your mums’ hydration.
+Incorporating organic matter like compost or mulch will improve soil structure and help retain moisture, benefiting your mums’ hydration.

 Is there a specific time of day that is best for watering mums?

-Yes, early morning is ideal for watering mums, as it allows the plants to absorb moisture before the heat of the day and reduces the risk of fungal diseases.
+Watering in the early morning is best, as it lets the plants absorb moisture before the day’s heat and helps prevent fungal diseases.